scrabbletank/farhome-rules/rulesdoc.md

 ### Rolling Dice

 Farhome uses a set of 6-sided dice to determine outcomes.
-There are 9 types of 6-sided dice, each with their own layout of successes or failures.
-With most dice rolls you roll a set of dice determined by your characters skills or abilities, adding challenge dice depending on the difficulty of the task.
+There are 9 types of 6-sided dice, each with its own layout of successes or failures.
+For most dice rolls, you roll a set of dice determined by your character's skills or abilities, adding challenge dice based on the task's difficulty.
 Rolling more successes than failures means your action succeeded.
 Sometimes your roll is contested by another character's roll.
-In these cases ties always go to the defender.
+In these cases, ties always go to the defender.

-Some dice have special symbols on them for Triumphs and Disasters.
-A Triumph adds 2 success and a critical, while a Disaster adds 2 failures and removes a critical.
-When rolling a Disaster, if you have no criticals to remove you instead add a critical to the opposing roll.
+Some dice can roll a Triumph or Disaster.
+A Triumph adds 2 successes and a critical, while a Disaster adds 2 failures and removes a critical.
+When rolling a Disaster, if you have no criticals to remove, you instead add a critical to the opposing roll.
 Defense dice work similarly to the other dice, having defense symbols instead of successes.
-Finally wound dice are used to determine damage, healing, or in some cases chance.
+Finally, wound dice are used to determine damage, healing, or, in some cases, chance.

 ##### Legend
 |                                                 |                                                          |